freqtrade/freqtrade/docs/strategy-advanced.md

 The strategy is expected to return a stake_amount if and when an additional buy order should be made (position is increased).
 If there is not enough funds in the wallet then nothing will happen.
 Additional orders also mean additional fees and those orders don't count towards `max_open_trades`.
-Using unlimited stake amount with DCA orders requires you to also implement `custom_stake_amount` callback to avoid allocating all funcds to initial order.
+Using unlimited stake amount with DCA orders requires you to also implement `custom_stake_amount` callback to avoid allocating all funds to initial order.

 !!!
 Warning
     Stoploss is still calculated from the initial opening price, not averaged price.